In a Nutshell:

 No HEPA filter—even UltraHEPA—will remove them from your indoor air.

 To catch these super-tiny gaseous chemicals you need activated carbon.
 But just like there are different grades of HEPA filters, there are different grades of activated carbon.
-Unsurprisingly, they are not equally effective in removing WS smoke from the air.

 What is activated carbon, anyway?

-Typically composed of coal or coconut husks that have been heated at over 1,000℉ under a vacuum so it won’t burn, activated carbon (AC) possesses an enormous surface area of highly porous material.
+Typically composed of coal or coconut husks that have been heated at over 1,000℉ under a vacuum so it won’t burn, activated carbon possesses an enormous surface area of highly porous material.
 This means there are plenty of nooks and crannies for extremely small chemicals like formaldehyde to attach to.

 An activated carbon filter removes VOCs from the air via adsorption (physisorption), a physical process of attachment between substances.
 The strength of the attachment depends on: